-Therefore, for the design teams at different levels of abstraction can work in parallel and obtain a system that satisfies the top-level functional requirements, the sub-requirements at each level of abstraction must be \emph{composable}, and \emph{refine} the higher-level functional requirements as a whole.
+Therefore, for design teams at different levels of abstraction to work in parallel and obtain a system that satisfies the top-level functional requirements, the sub-requirements at each level of abstraction must be \emph{composable} and \emph{refine} the higher-level functional requirements as a whole.